Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Upon arrival at a naturist campsite or village, all holidaymakers pass through reception.

-This is a key moment when the rules of the site are reiterated.
+This is a key moment when the site’s rules are repeated.

 During registration:

-- and the timetable, services and activities are presented.
+• and opening times, services and activities are presented.

 👉 Some campsites require:

-Be aware that by going naked, whether on a beach, at a campsite or in a naturist holiday village, you are benefiting from the actions of the many associations and establishments affiliated to the French Naturist Federation.
-Without them, there would be no beaches, and family holiday centres would not be so numerous or might not even exist.
+Be aware that by going naked, whether on a beach, at a campsite or in a naturist holiday village, you are benefiting from the activism of the many associations and establishments affiliated to the FEN.
+Without them, there would be no beaches, and there would be fewer family holiday centres, if any at all.

-By taking out a licence, you are supporting the French Naturist Federation in its daily fight.
+By taking out a licence, you are supporting the FEN in its daily fight.
 It is the sole representative of naturism in dealings with ministries and various national and regional authorities.
 It is the sole guarantor to the public authorities of the quality of healthy, family-oriented naturism – it informs, defends and represents naturists.

 Respect for others: an absolute rule